 First and foremost, you'll want to follow the instructions you received from the organizers.

 The organizers of the guide you are accessing will likely either send you communications that contain the Guidebook Web page link, or they will invite you to the guide from Guidebook's internal system.
 In the latter case, you will receive an invite from email@example.com.
 The first link in the invitation from Guidebook is the Guidebook Web page link.

 When you click on the link, depending on the privacy setting of the guide, you may: have immediate access to the Guidebook Web page; need to enter a passphrase which the organizers should have shared; or you may need to enter your email address (if the guide is protected with our invite-only privacy setting) and go through the login flow.

 If you are having issues logging in using login links, please see this article on troubleshooting Login links.

 To log in to the Guidebook Web page, click on the navigation dropdown in the upper right-hand corner of the page.
 This will also include the option to create an account if you do not already have one.
 To log out of the page, click on the same navigation dropdown at the top right.

 If the guide you are accessing has the invite-only privacy setting, you are required to log in to access the Guidebook Web page.
 If you log out, you will lose access to the page.

 If you do not have a Guidebook account yet, you can create an account.
 After logging in, you'll go through the onboarding carousel which includes a GDPR opt in or out, a selection of user interests if the guide organizer has set these up, and information about your visible profile.
 To make your profile private, go to the Privacy Center within the Manage Profile section.

 You can manage your profile from the same dropdown.
 After logging in, click the silhouette icon and click Manage Profile.
-Edit any information and click Save near the bottom of the page.
+Edit any information, including User Interests, and click Save near the bottom of the page.